 What ignited your pursuit for gender equality?

 I still recall interviewing the top management during my first job and finding a massive gender gap.
 There were no women present in top leadership roles.
 The wages and hikes given to women were abysmal and gave no encouragement to stay on.
-Moreover, my personal encounter with sexual harassment at work made me realize how fractured our systems are for achieving equality and justice.
+Today, fewer than 5 percent of all VC-funded firms have women on their executive teams, and less than 3 percent have a female CEO.

 Please share your biggest wins as an advocate for gender equality.

 As one of the project grantees of Women Deliver's Small Grants Program, my advocacy project in Sri Lanka seeks to encourage women and young girls to adopt a more critical-thinking mindset.
 By acquiring skills and tools that train them to understand and respond to the digital security challenges, they face in their daily life, that keeps women from being able to live and be online safely.
 The pandemic has caused an economic downturn and affected the livelihoods of millions - the poorest sections of societies are most affected, particularly women from the garment industry.
 To mitigate the economic pressures, I executed a project that provided meaningful employment to garment workers by creating reusable cotton masks.
 To date, close to 10,000 masks have been manufactured, helping to secure jobs for close to 100 female makers locally.
 I have been championing the TEDxWomen conference in my local community for the last six years.
 I empower local people by providing them with a platform to share their ideas with a global network.
 I also coach speakers on their structure and delivery and enable them to communicate their message in the most powerful manner possible.

 Outside of your gender equality advocacy work, what do you enjoy doing?